-JPC report on Waqf Bill tabled in Rajya Sabha amid uproar by Opposition
+JPC report on Waqf Bill tabled in Parliament amid Opposition uproar

 Amendments proposed by Opposition MPs were rejected.

+Amid the ruckus in the Lok Sabha on Thursday, Union Home Minister Amit Shah said that certain Opposition members had objected to their dissent notes not being annexed completely in the report.

+“I wish to request you on behalf of my party that whatever their objections you can attach the same to the report as per parliamentary practice as you feel appropriate,” PTI quoted the Bharatiya Janata Party leader as saying.
+“My party has no objection to it.”

-After proceedings resumed on Thursday, Mallikarjun Kharge, the leader of Opposition in the Rajya Sabha, claimed that dissent notes had been deleted from the committee’s report and said that this was “condemnable and anti-democratic”, The Indian Express reported.
+This came after Mallikarjun Kharge, the leader of Opposition in the Rajya Sabha, claimed that dissent notes had been deleted from the committee’s report and said that this was “condemnable and anti-democratic”.

+The Congress chief made the remarks after the joint parliamentary committee report on the bill was tabled in the Rajya Sabha earlier in the day.
+The report was tabled by BJP MP Medha Vishram Kulkarni, who is also a member of the committee.

+Subsequently, the session was adjourned briefly following the Opposition’s protests against the report.

-The Congress chief urged Rajya Sabha Chairman Jagdeep Dhankhar to reject the report and send it back to the committee.
+After proceedings resumed, Kharge claimed that dissent notes had been deleted and urged Rajya Sabha Chairman Jagdeep Dhankhar to reject the report and send it back to the committee.

-However, Union Parliamentary Affairs Minister Kiren Rijiju rejected the allegations made by Kharge about the deletion and alteration of remarks in the report, calling them “false and misleading”.
+However, Union Parliamentary Affairs Minister Kiren Rijiju rejected the allegations made by Kharge, calling them “false and misleading”.

 Rijiju claimed that the Opposition MPs were attempting to mislead the House and added that the report reflected the discussions and the amendments made by the committee, The Indian Express reported.

-Dhankhar questioned the behaviour of Opposition MPs during the proceedings and said that they “should learn some basic manners”.
+Dhankhar questioned the behaviour of Opposition MPs during the proceedings in the Upper House and said that they “should learn some basic manners”.
 As disruptions continued, he asked the Opposition to “keep it shut”.

 Union Finance Minister Nirmala Sitharaman also claimed that Opposition MPs were misleading the House and criticised their alleged attempts to derail the proceedings and create confusion, The Indian Express reported.